wdyab/physicsnemo/examples/cfd/vortex_shedding_mgn_dgl/README.md

 might degrade over time and if possible, extrapolation should be avoided unless the underlying data patterns remain stationary and consistent.

-The model uses the input mesh to construct a bi-directional graph for each sample.
+The model uses the input mesh to construct a bi-directional DGL graph for each sample.
 The node features include (6 in total):

 - Velocity components at time step $t$, i.e., $u_t$, $v_t$